Fancy That: Music and artwork

 Fancy That has been described as a UK garage and jungle-influenced pop and electronic record.
-The "Britain-coded" artwork depicts the singer wearing the Imperial State Crown surrounded by a circle of flowers that is said to represent "everything kitsch and U.K.-centric".
+The "Britain-coded" artwork, said to represent "everything kitsch and U.K.-centric," depicts the singer wearing the Imperial State Crown surrounded by a circle of flowers.
 For the project, she pulled from "more classic dance music," citing artists such as Basement Jaxx, Groove Armada and Fatboy Slim as her main inspiration.
 Her goal was to "make music where it sounds like a statement is being made with the songs" and wanted to "take on board" what appealed to her.
 The album features samples and interpolations from Basement Jaxx, Panic! at the Disco and Jessica Simpson.

 Commercial performance and promotion

 Fancy That debuted at number three on the UK Albums Chart with first-week sales of 11,126 units, marking PinkPantheress's highest-charting album in her native country thus far.
 It replicated this performance in Scotland, where it also entered at number three, whilst debuting at number 31 in Ireland.
 On both the Australian ARIA Chart and New Zealand RMNZ Chart, the album debuted at number 12.
 In the US Fancy That debuted at number 72 on the Billboard 200, marking her third entry on the chart.
 Illegal became her second song to chart on the Billboard Hot 100, spending one week at number 96.

-In support of the mixtape, PinkPantheress embarked on the "An Evening With PinkPantheress Tour", which began on 25 June 2025 in Somerset and will conclude on 13 November 2025 in Oakland.
+PinkPantheress made her television debut performing a medley of "Illegal", "Girl Like Me", and "Tonight" on The Tonight Show Starring Jimmy Fallon on July 30, 2025; the performance included audio samples from the video game Rhythm Heaven Fever (2011).
+In support of the mixtape, PinkPantheress embarked on the An Evening With... tour, which began on 18 September 2025 in London and concluded on 2 June 2026 in Berlin.
 A music video for "Romeo" was released on 13 August 2025.
-On 6 October, a remix album titled Fancy Some More? was announced with a release date of 10 October.
+On 6 October 2025, a remix album titled Fancy Some More? was announced with a release date of 10 October.
 It features remixes with artists including Kylie Minogue, Seventeen, and Anitta.
+On 8 May 2026, a music video for "Girl Like Me", featuring Davina McCall, was released.

 Critical reception

+Upon release, Fancy That was met with acclaim from music critics.

+Writing for Pitchfork, Harry Tafoya praised the mixtape for being "equally forthright about sex and desire," and that alongside its keyboard and bassline, Fancy Thats composition would have been "unthinkable on her introverted early releases."
+Otis Robinson of DIY stated that PinkPantheress "scratches just about every nostalgic itch" with the work and that it stimulates the "emo-meets-jungle minimalism" heard on her debut album Heaven Knows.
+NMEs Kyann-Sian Williams found it to be a "masterfully hypnotic and vibrant package," opining that its "bouncy 808s and gleaming melodies" transformed a "nostalgia trip into something fractured and emotionally raw."